The 7 best recipe apps in 2026 (tested and compared)

 Price: $4.99 one-time per platform.

 Worth it if: You mostly clip recipes from websites and want to pay once instead of monthly.
-See how Fond compares to Paprika or explore Paprika alternatives.
+Explore Paprika alternatives.

 3. Mealime